-In a mixing bowl whisk together flour, baking soda and salt for 20 seconds, set aside.
+In a mixing bowl whisk together flour, baking powder and salt for 20 seconds, set aside.

 In the bowl of an electric stand mixer fitted with the paddle attachment whip together butter, granulated sugar and lemon zest until pale and fluffy (scrape down sides and bottom of bowl occasionally throughout entire mixing process).

 Mix in ricotta and vanilla extract then blend in eggs one at a time.
-Set mixer on low speed and slowly add in flour mixture and mix until combined.
+Set mixer on low speed and slowly add in flour mixture and mix just until combined.
 Cover bowl with plastic wrap and chill 2 hours or up to 2 days.
 Preheat oven to 350 degrees during last 20 minutes of dough chilling.

 For the glaze:

 Add in more milk 1 tsp at a time to thin as needed (you don't want it to be very thin, it should be quite a bit thicker than a doughnut glaze).

 *Scoop flour directly from container using measuring cup and level top using a butter knife.
 Don't whisk or sift before measuring and don't spoon into a cup.
 The best option is to use a kitchen scale, I highly recommend investing in one if you don't already have one.
 I always use mine when baking.